vd-wro/VD26/docs/11_other_resources.md

 * **Pixy Calibration**: It’s important to cover the Pixy’s lens with your finger during initialization to properly calibrate its brightness settings.

 ---

+If you notice any inconsistency on this code functionality, feel free to contact us via email: **<vizdrive.wro@gmail.com>**!
+Of course, we are also open to any recommendation, inquiry or comment on any topic.

 [Back to Main README.md Index](../README.md)